sf-wdi-40/project-04/README.md

 At the end of this project, you'll present your accomplishments in two ways:

-1. A formal presentation, either Wednesday or Thursday at 3:00 PM.
+1. A formal presentation, either Wednesday or Thursday, Nov.
+1 or 2 at 3:00 PM.
 2. A science-fair style showcase, Thursday Nov.
 2 at 12:30 PM.

 ###### What should I cover during my presentation?